TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 13/Revelation 13.1.md

 ---

-and he stood upon the sand of the sea.
-And I saw a beast coming up out of the sea, having ten horns, and seven heads, and on his horns ten diadems, and upon his heads names of blasphemy.
+Then I stood on the sand of the sea.
+I saw a beast coming up out of the sea, having ten horns and seven heads.
+On his horns were ten crowns, and on his heads, blasphemous names.